Amines NEET Questions and Answers Pdf

 Answer: 3

-19. Melting points are normally the highest for__________
+19) Melting points are normally the highest for

 (1) Tertiary amides